 The Virginian (1929) Director: Victor Fleming

-The Virginian is an important film in the history of Gary Cooper’s career, as well as in the history of western films.
-Cooper plays a Virginia man (filmed in California) as the foreman in Wyoming.
-He gets into a scuffle with a cattle rustler named Trampas who routinely tries to thwart him.
-A new schoolteacher moves to town, Molly, and she and the Virginian fall in love and on their wedding Trampas returns for a shoot-out.
-The Virginian outdraws him and shoots him dead.
-Cooper later called it his favorite film.
+The Virginian is a classic Gary Cooper western, an adaptation of Owen Wister’s 1902 western play and novel of the same name.
+An important film in Cooper’s career, he plays the titular role of a man from Virginia who becomes a Wyoming foreman (though the movie was actually filmed in California).
+He gets into a scuffle with a cattle rustler named Trampas (Walter Huston) who routinely tries to thwart him.
+A new schoolteacher moves to town, Molly, and they fall in love.
+On their wedding day, Trampas returns for a shoot-out, but the Virginian outdraws him and shoots him dead.